GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Results and Discussion

 \subsection{Array total efficiency and detection rate}

-After characterizing each pixel individually, and verifying the negligible impact of thermal crosstalk, we characterized the performance of the array in terms of total system detection efficiency (SDE) and detection rate capability in free running mode, as shown in Fig. \ref{fig:CR}.
-For this measurement we illuminated the array with a CW laser at \SI{1550}{\nm} and measured the average efficiency per photon, \textit{i.e.} the inter-arrival time between consecutive photons is not fixed.
+After characterizing each pixel individually, and verifying the negligible impact of thermal crosstalk, we characterize the performance of the array in terms of total system detection efficiency (SDE) and detection rate capability in free running mode, as shown in Fig. \ref{fig:CR}.
+For this measurement we illuminate the array with a CW laser at \SI{1550}{\nm} and measure the average efficiency per photon, \textit{i.e.} the inter-arrival time between consecutive photons is not fixed.
 All 14 pixels are biased at $I_b = 0.9\cdot I_{sw}$, which allows the thermal crosstalk to be minimized while maintaining high pixel detection efficiency, and read-out simultaneously using 3 time controllers (ID1000, ID Quantique).
 The sum of the counts on each pixel gives the total SDE of the array, and the DCR, measured with the source plugged in the system, is below \SI{150}{\cps}.
-As can be seen in Fig. \ref{fig:CR}, we measure a maximum SDE of $89.5\%\pm0.7\%$ for detection rates up to \SI{10}{\mega\cps}, with a SDE that remains above 80\% up to \SI{400}{\mega\cps}.
-This is consistent with the total efficiency estimation of $89\%$ from the single-pixel characterization in Sec.\ref{subsect:1pix}.
-As the count rates increases, the probability that photons are absorbed during the recovery time of each nanowire alse increases, and thus the average SDE per photon begins to reduce.
-The MCR is determined as the detection rate at 50\% of the maximum SDE, \textit{i.e.}~45\% absolute efficiency for our detector, and for which we achieved a MCR of \SI{1.5}{\giga\cps}.
-Thanks to the latch-free operation, we can also operate the detector at even faster detection rates, and we obtain an average SDE photon of 27\% at \SI{2.1}{\giga\cps}.
+As can be seen in Fig. \ref{fig:CR}, we measure a maximum SDE of $89.5\%\pm0.7\%$ for detection rates up to \SI{10}{\mega\cps}, and the SDE remains above 80\% up to \SI{400}{\mega\cps}.
+This is consistent with the total efficiency estimation of $89\%$ obtained from the single-pixel characterization.
+As the count rates increases, the probability that photons are absorbed during the recovery time of each nanowire also increases, and thus the average SDE per photon begins to reduce.
+The MCR of the entire array, with all pixels operated simultaneously, is \SI{1.5}{\giga\cps} (as can be seen in Fig. \ref{fig:CR}.
+Thanks to the latch-free operation, we can also operate the detector at even faster detection rates, and we measure an average SDE per photon of 27\% at \SI{2.1}{\giga\cps}.